chef/chef-oss-practices/contributors/guide/contributor-cheatsheet.md

-# Chef OSS Cheat Sheet
+# Chef OSS Contribution Cheat Sheet

 A list of common resources when contributing to Chef Software Inc. Projects.